What is type 2 diabetes?

 But… what about prediabetes?

 Prediabetes is a condition when blood sugar levels are higher than normal but not high enough to be considered as type 2 diabetes.
 If proper measures are taken at this stage, the onset of type 2 diabetes can be delayed and even prevented.
 However, if no action is taken, up to 30% people with prediabetes develop diabetes within 5 years*.
 Eating smart, moving more and managing weight can help reverse this condition.
 A structured lifestyle change program that helps someone adopt strategies to eat healthy, be physically active and manage stress is called a diabetes prevention program.
-Take the quick risk test to see if you are at risk of developing type 2 diabetes.

 So, how do I prevent diabetes?